Back-end Engineering Articles

 => 18

-We have the new File created and the text inside it.
+We have the new file created and the text inside it.
 Awesome!
-But what happens if we try to add different content with the same command?
+But what happens if we try to add othe different content with the same command?

 It will overwrite the current one.
-BTW the 18 number refers to the number of characters we insert in the File
+BTW the 18 number refers to the amount of characters we insert in the file

 And that can become a problem for us.
-So here is where the "Open" method comes in help.
+Here is where the “Open” method comes in help.

-The "Open" method allows us to be more organized and follow similar behavior as we write directly in the files as human beings.
-We have to first open the File, then keep it open until we write, and then close the File when we finish.
+The “Open” method allows us to be more organized and follow the similar behavior as we were writing directly in the files as human beings.
+We have to first open the file, then keep it open until we write and then we close the file when we finish.
 If we need to add more content, we follow the same steps.
-So let's do it but from our console.
+So let’s do it but from our console

 2.6.8 :025 > File.open("content2.txt", "a+") do |file|